Davide Armanini: Biography

-At 19, on the advice of his brother Daniele, who was already practicing both kickboxing and K1, he began taking K1 courses with Lorenzo Mosca.
+At 19, on the advice of his brother who was already practicing both kickboxing and K1, he began taking K1 courses with Lorenzo Mosca.
 His first exchanges in the ring, even against athletes with greater experience, weight, and technical preparation, convinced him to continue and perfect his skills.

 In 2011, due to his work schedule, he started training at Roma Fight Club where he trained in the afternoons.
 His coach, seeing his potential, suggested he switch to the evening shift taught by Andrea Ferioli, his current K1 and Muay Thai coach.
 "The evening shift," Davide says, "was a bit inconvenient because of my job: sometimes I'd finish training very late, returning home at midnight and then waking up at 2:30 to go to work."

 Kickboxing career

 2011 - 2015: Early Career

 In 2011, Davide Armanini competed in his first amateur match against Gabriele Casella the bout ended in a points defeat.
 Over the next two years, following the development program outlined by his coach Andrea Ferioli, he collected 14 wins and no losses.
 In 2013, he perfected his boxing technique with coach Massimo Enrico.

 In 2014, Davide Armanini won the FIKB interregional champion title (with a first-round knockout victory over Danilo Berni) and the Italian champion title (FIKB first series) with a third-round knockout victory over Andrea Fontana.
 This was his last amateur bout finishing his Amateur career with 16 wins and 1 loss.

 His first professional fight, also in 2014, was against Francesco Palermo, an experienced fighter with over 60 fights under his belt.
 The match ended in a second-round knockout victory, Davide Armanini thus became the Italian FIKB Elite champion.

 On 16 November 2014 during the “Fighting Spirit Muay Thai 3” in his first international match he beat the Dutch athlete Redouan Daoudi by KO in the second round.

 In 2015 he participated in the "Superkombat New Heroes" tournament, defeating Francesco Palermo in the semifinal and Gabriele Galasso in the final.